igelfiend/WiFiProbe/README.md

 ## May 25th, 2018 Added ##

-Depends Missing Problem Sovled.
+Depends Missing Problem Solved.
 Thanks for figoym(sorry for not understanding you at once) and Tianyi.

 ## Introdution
 Openwrt WiFi Probe, with http post to send data to server.